 Increase the mixing associated with the oxygen input

-This algorithm does not model the dynamics of a bubble diffuser.
-It merely allows the user to experiment with delivering oxygen at given rates to parts of the reservoir domain.
-This is an excellent tool for planning since it does allow the model user to determine the amount of oxygen required to be delivered to meet a certain water quality target.
-The input file for hypolimnetic aeration, w2_aerate.npt, and a description of each line is shown below.
+This algorithm does not model the dynamics of a bubble diffuser, but allows the user to experiment with delivering oxygen at given rates to parts of the reservoir domain.
+This is an excellent tool for planning, since it allows the user to determine the amount of oxygen required to be delivered to meet a certain water quality target.
+The input file for hypolimnetic aeration, w2_aerate.npt, followed by a description of each line.